MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 <!-- ====================================================================== -->
-## Step 2: Adding functionalities to the sidebar
+## Step 2: Adding functionality to the sidebar

 <!-- ------------------------------ -->